billvaglienti/ProtoGen/README.md

 - `bitfieldTest` : if this attribute is set to `true` then the bitfield support module will include a test function that can be used to determine if bitfield support is working on your compiler.

 - `supportSpecialFloat` : if this attribute is set to `false` then floating point types less than 32 bits will not be allowed for encoded types.

+- `packetStructureSuffix` : This attribute defines the ending of the function names used to encode and decode structures into packets.
+If not specified then the function name ending is `PacketStructure`.
+For example the default name of the function that encodes a structure of date information would be `encodeDatePacketStructure()`; using this attribute the name could be changed to (for example) `encodeDatePktStruct()`.

+- `packetParameterSuffix` : This attribute defines the ending of the function names used to encode and decode raw parameters into packets.
+If not specified then the function name ending is `Packet`.
+For example the default name of the function that encodes a parameters of date information would be `encodeDatePacket()`; using this attribute the name could be changed to (for example) `encodeDatePkt()`.

 - `comment` : The comment for the Protocol tag will be placed at the top of the main header file as a multi-line doxygen comment with a \mainpage tag.